rhettchase/code-301-city-explorer-api/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->
 - 12-05-2023 Application now has a fully-functional express server which is hosted locally, with a GET route for the location and weather resource.
 - 12-06-2023 Application now has a fully-functional express server which is hosted externally on Render, with a GET route for the location, weather, and movie resources.
 The site is deployed from an externally hosted custom server.
 Users can now access the City Explorer application on the web, and explore from anywhere.
+- 12-07-2023 Application has been refactored to modularize the back-end codebase.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->